Arjun-G-Ravi/AI-Notes/08_Mathematics for ML(short)/2_Probability.md

 # Probability and Information Theory

 - 2 ways of viewing probability
-  - a way to analyse past events - frequentist perspective
+  - a way to analyse past events - frequentist perspective(30% bulbs are fused)
-  - a way to predict future - bayesian perspective
+  - a way to predict future - bayesian perspective(30% chance to rain)
 - Probability distribution
   - PMF
   - PDF